PedroGeometrias/Brainfuck-in-c/README.md

 ## Description

 This is a simple Brainfuck interpreter created during my free time.
-The Brainfuck interpreter is a program that can execute Brainfuck programs, a minimalist programming language.

 ### Brainfuck Commands